pkimpel/retro-220/software/tools/README.txt

     image format required by the retro-220 emulator.
     See /software/SNAP-Assembler for more on that assembler.

+Xlate-Card-PT.wsf
+    Windows VBScript utility to translate card image files to the paper tape image format required by the retro-220 emulator.
+An optional parameter specifies the number of words per paper-tape record.
+This defaults to 14 for input to the paper-tape version of the BALGOL compiler.
+It should be 16 for input to programs compiled by the paper-tape version of BALGOL.

 Paul Kimpel
 January 2018
     Original submission.
 2018-06-10
     Add BALGOL-Dumpanalyzer.
+2018-10-22
+    Added Xlate-Card-PT.wsf